MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/mpm-flowcharts/mpm-shut-down.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, multiplayer manager, flowchart ms.localizationpriority: medium
 ---

-# Flowchart - Shut down after a multiplayer game is complete
+# Flowchart - Shut down a multiplayer session

 The following flowcharts depict shutting down a multiplayer session after a multiplayer game is complete and the session is no longer needed.

 ## Shut down a multiplayer session